odin-public/aps-node-runtime/README.md

 }
 ```

 Placing this file inside the endpoints configuration directory at `/etc/aps/node/endpoints` will create an endpoint with name `test` (deduced from file name), home inside default directory (full path: `/var/aps/node/test`) and all other default options.
-Upon starting, runtime will look for `clouds.js` inside the home directory to handle the incoming requests for service with ID `clouds`.
+Upon starting, runtime will look for `clouds.js` inside the endpoint home directory to handle the incoming requests for service with ID `clouds`.

 If something goes wrong, you can always check the main log or the endpoint log (`aps/endpoint.log` inside the endpoint gome directory).